 However, whilst we can multiply i scalars together, j scalars together and k scalars together because they are on the same scale all other scalar multiples are not possible because they are on scales orthogonal to one another (at right angles)

 To multiply two vectors together and get a third vector we again set out to multiply all the bracketed components as above but changing the dot to a cross to signify that we are doing a cross product.
 We now multiply just the terms that are orthogonal.
-In our example above the motor force only arises when there are components of magnetic field an current acting across one another. so in the cross product we ignore i x i, j x j and k x k.
+In our example above the motor force only arises when there are components of magnetic field and current acting across one another. so in the cross product we ignore i x i, j x j and k x k.

-But there is a cyclic rule for multiplying the other unit vectors as shown.
+There is a cyclic rule for multiplying the other unit vectors as shown.
 So for example i x j = k and k x i = j whereas in the opposite cycle j x i = -k and i x k = -j

 A x B = (Ax i + Ay j + Az k) x (Bx i + By j + Bz k)